Best and worst states for business

 • Massachusetts is the biggest hidden gem.
 It ranks No. 49 for launch (highest formation costs in the nation) but climbs 21 spots to No. 28 for sustainability, with the deepest talent pool and strong long-term survival rates.

-• The five states with the highest Talent Scores, New York, Massachusetts, Washington, Florida, and Colorado, have an average formation cost nearly three times higher than the five lowest-scoring states.
+• Expensive labor markets last longer.
+The five states with the highest Talent Scores, New York, Massachusetts, Washington, Florida, and Colorado, have an average formation cost nearly three times higher than the five lowest-scoring states.
 But their average five-year survival rate is also higher.
 Expensive labor markets tend to keep businesses alive longer.

-• In 10 states, fewer than half the businesses that survive year one will make it to year five.
+• The survival gap is the real signal.
+In 10 states, fewer than half the businesses that survive year one will make it to year five.
 In 12 states, more than 55% will.
 That gap is a better predictor of where businesses thrive than any single tax or cost variable.

 Most "best states for business" rankings answer a narrow question: where is it cheapest to get started?
 This one asks the question that matters more: where do businesses actually survive?
 All 50 states are scored on launch conditions and on the factors that determine whether a company is still operating at year five.